MSc by Research in Psychology (2023 Entry)

 - Experimental psychology and clinical studies, with common interests in the factors that determine and/or the mechanisms that underlie healthy living

-- Child and adolescent development and ageing
+- Child and adolescent development and mental and physical ageing

 - Mental health, sleep and pain

 - Culture, relationships, beliefs, personality, and well-being

 Full details of our research interests are listed on the Psychology web pagesLink opens in a new window.

 You can also read our general University research proposal guidance.Link opens in a new window

 Find a supervisor

 Find your supervisor using the link below and discuss with them the area you'd like to research.

 Explore our Psychology Research Directory where you will be able to filter by research group.

 You can also see our general University guidance about finding a supervisor.